portyu9/qa-automation-dotnet-selenium/README.md

 ---

 I hope this example illustrates my approach to building clean, maintainable UI test frameworks in .NET.
 Feel free to fork or adapt it to suit your own projects.

+> **Note:** This repository now includes a minor enhancement note added to demonstrate Quickdraw and YOLO achievements.